How thoroughly should you think about your domain name? Is it really that important?

 - Consider using a keyword that reflects your website

-- Think long-term over short term
+- Think long-term over a short term

 - Check if it’s not trademarked